 When are we going to review Now?…NOW

-Lover Come Back To Me introduces the entire band in beautiful fashion, however the wonderful voice of Tracey Davis stealing the show takes your attention briefly.
+Lover Come Back To Me introduces the entire band in beautiful fashion, however, the wonderful voice of Tracey Davis stealing the show takes your attention briefly.
 But fear not, as the musical mastery soon comes back to the fore and joins with Tracey in soulful serenade.

 The saxophone provides an added dimension to this track, as does the following guitar solo, briefing the listener from the outset that Tracey and the band are by no means locked to a particular genre or sound.
 Rather the tracks are somewhat exploratory as far as country music goes and this is one of those rare occasions where the ill-advised temptation to stray from the pure, according to the purists, has resulted in a tremendous celebration of sound.

-Then we move into the toe tappin’ ditty that is I Want To Play.
+Then we move into the toe-tappin’ ditty that is I Want To Play.
 The fiddle really provides that unmistakable country dimension and keeps tone with the spirit of the song.

-The title track resounds of the memorable melodies of yesteryear before a brief R&B interlude casts us forward into the classical country sound.
+The title track resounds of the memorable melodies of yesteryear before a brief R&B interlude casts us forward into the classic country sound.
 Now is tremendously catchy as all great C&W tracks tend to be.
-Chris Hartley on the keyboards really does well in resisting the temptation to burst into a cross genre solo, but his skills shine none the less.
+Chris Hartley on the keyboards really does well in resisting the temptation to burst into a cross-genre solo, but his skills shine none the less.
 The electric keyboard accompaniment genuinely provides a sound that you would expect to be bursting through the timber lining of a down south USA soulful church service.
 A tremendous and very clever component of the track.